malcprentice/malcprentice.github.io/Project-OpinionEssayThreeParagraphs.md

         * Detail sentence
 * ~~Conclusion paragraph~~ (We will do later)

+## For homework
+* AT LEAST 10 LINES OF NOTES IN ENGLISH ON A PIECE OF PAPER:
+    * ONE OPINION
+    * THREE REASONS  (to SUPPORT your opinion)
+    * SIX DETAILS ( two for each reason)
+* At least one ENGLISH newspaper article on the topic.
+* NOTES and KEYWORDS, NOT SENTENCES YET.

 ## Example notes/outline plan
 * __"This paragraph argues that__ everyone should do a Study Abroad"
     * The first reason is learning English.